4th-Year-Project/ADC_SRAM_UART/README.md

   - Not implemented yet
 - AXI-Stream FIFO
   - 512 depth (512 samples of 4 channels)
-- (μBlaze)
+- MicroBlaze
 - SRAM
-- (μBlaze)
+- MicroBlaze
 - UART
   - 115200 baud

   ## Todo

-- ADC Interface
+* ADC Interface
-  - Make it resettable
+  * Make it resettable
-  - Check Warnings
+  * Check Warnings
-- AXI-Stream re-clocking
+* AXI-Stream re-clocking
   - Done
-- AXI-Stream Interconnect
+* AXI-Stream Interconnect
   - Done
-- AXI-Stream Combiner
+* AXI-Stream Combiner
   - Implement in hardware
-- AXI-Stream FIFO
+* AXI-Stream FIFO
   - Done
-- (μBlaze)
-   -
+* MicroBlaze
    - Change code to read the number of samples specified not the number of words used in the example code that was copied
-- SRAM
+* SRAM
   - Implement in hardware
-- (μBlaze)
+* MicroBlaze
-- UART
+* UART
   - Done